How do I estimate our monthly Temporal Cloud cost from expected workflow volume and Actions?

 Steps:

-• Sum across all Workflow types, then apply the per‑Action price from the Temporal Cloud pricing page to estimate monthly cost.
+- Multiply and price: Sum total Actions across Workflow types, then multiply by the per‑Action price listed on the Temporal Cloud pricing page to get a monthly estimate.

 Expanded Explanation: